myexperiments-blog/myexperiments-blog.github.io/_posts/2018-10-16-linux-privilege-escalation.md

 Here are few good practices about sudo configuration:

+Do not allow some commands that can permit to execute some code like `vi`, `find`, `bash`, `awk`, `perl` ...

+Never configure `sudo` like that `user	ALL=NOPASSWD:ALL`.

 Grant the minimum privileges to perform necessary tasks or operations, be as specific as you can.
 For example if you want to allow a user to listen on a specific interface (`eth0`) with `tcpdump`.
 You should configure `sudo` as follow `user ALL= (root)   NOPASSWD: /usr/sbin/tcpdump -ttteni eth0`.
-This configuration will permit to `user` to execute this exact command `/usr/sbin/tcpdump -ttteni eth0` as root he will have to use this exact options in the same order or it will not work.
+This configuration will permit to `user` to execute this exact command `/usr/sbin/tcpdump -ttteni eth0` as root.
+He will have to use this exact options in the same order or it will not work.
+But for this specific example it's still not the best solution, tcpdump cannot be used like that!
+The user you allow will need to have access to more options.
+So a good method to work with `tcpdump` as non root user is to not used sudo and to follow this few steps:

-Never configure `sudo` like that `user	ALL=NOPASSWD:ALL`.

-Do not allow some commands that can permit to execute some code like `vi`, `find`, `bash`, `awk`, `perl` ...
+1. create a group `groupadd pcap`
+1. add the user you want allow in this group `usermod -a -G pcap user`
+1. modify the group ownership and permission of the tcpdump binary `chgrp pcap /usr/sbin/tcpdump` and `chmod 750 /usr/sbin/tcpdump`
+1. set the CAP_NET_RAW and CAP_NET_ADMIN capabilities on the tcpdump binary to allow it to run without root access `setcap cap_net_raw,cap_net_admin=eip /usr/sbin/tcpdump`
+1. optionally, symlink the tcpdump binary to a directory that is in the path for a normal user `ln -s /usr/sbin/tcpdump /usr/local/bin/tcpdump`

 ## 2. Sudo information gathering